Ethan-23/PickaxeLoans/README.md

 **Lenders** hold a pickaxe and run `/loan create` to open the listing menu, where they configure the deal:

 - **Upfront cost** — a one-time fee paid in either money or energy
-- **XP tax** — a percentage of the XP the borrower earns while mining that goes to the lender
+- **XP tax** — a percentage of the XP the borrower earns while mining that goes to the lender.
+(On cosmic this would be a physical xp bottle to drink tiered at the ores mined)
-- **Energy tax** — a percentage of the energy the borrower earns that goes to the lender
+- **Energy tax** — a percentage of the energy the borrower earns that goes to the lender.
+(On cosmic this would account for extract fee)
 - **Duration** — how long the borrower keeps the pickaxe before it's automatically returned

 **Borrowers** run `/loan` to browse all listed pickaxes, preview the deal, and accept it.
 The pickaxe goes into their inventory tagged as a loaned item.
 While the loan is active: